-Once the plants have been pricked into their final container, responsibility for looking after them passes from Carol to Derek, the Nursery Manager.
+Once the plants have been pricked into their final container, responsibility for looking after them passes from Craig to Derek, the Nursery Manager.
 We have recently upgraded our greenhouses so that we have some of the newest and best facilities in the country.
 Greenhouses are only used at the start of the growing cycle to ensure the seedling receives enough warmth to establish within the container, but our aim is to get our plants as hardy as possible so we get them outside to grow naturally as as they are strong enough.

 Growth and Hardening-Off